diogoeichert/oo-lang/README.md

 ![Oolong Tea cup](https://www.pngall.com/wp-content/uploads/2016/04/Tea-PNG.png)

 A modern object-oriented language with a clean-yet-familiar syntax.
 OO is for "Object Orientation".
+It's been developed since 2011 with a strong focus on compatibility, maintainability and readability.

 Please refer to [pilot.oo](pilot.oo) for a sample of the currently-supported syntax.

 ## Goals
 OO aims for clean code.
 Basic feature list (not exhaustive):